metz-theolab/stemmabench/README.md

 ## Quickstart

+### Install

-Installation can be done through `invoke`:
+Install can be done through the `invoke` task manager:

+You first need to install invoke.
 `pip install invoke`

+Then run the command `install`, which wil create a virtual environment.
 `invoke install`

+You can run the tests:
+`invoke test`

 ### Command line